In Richmond, more than twice as many black people have been diagnosed with COVID-19 as white people

 Fort Lee reports first coronavirus death

-The Fort Lee health district announced its first COVID-19-related death Tuesday, a civilian employee of the Kenner Army Health Clinic, according to a news release from the base a half-hour south of Richmond.
+The Fort Lee health district announced its first death related to COVID-19 on Tuesday, a civilian employee of the Kenner Army Health Clinic, according to a news release from the base a half-hour south of Richmond.

 The person was hospitalized April 6 two days after receiving a positive test result.
 The person had been in self-quarantine since March 26 after they had come in contact with someone off-base who contracted the virus.